 The next two charts show what the coming decade would look like with a 6% annual return.
-Under this scenario, the rate would need to increase toward the end of the decade.
+Under this scenario, the current funding rate remains sufficient through the end of the decade.

-The Plan's funded status, with these investment returns, is projected to drop from the current level of 101% down to around 92% unless contributions are increased.
+The Plan's funded status, with these investment returns, is projected to drop from the current level of 103% down to around 98% unless contributions are increased.

-Report of the Actuary on the Valuation of the United States Army Nonappropriated Fund Employee Retirement Plan as of October 1, 2006
+Report of the Actuary on the Valuation of the United States Army Nonappropriated Fund Employee Retirement Plan as of October 1, 2007